tobiscode/disstans/docsrc/examples/example_1.rst

     Number of Earthquake-related Events: ...

-Then, we use the step detector object's :meth:`~geonat.processing.StepDetector.search_catalog` method to specifically test the dates where events where recorded:
+Then, we use the step detector object's :meth:`~disstans.processing.StepDetector.search_catalog` method to specifically test the dates where events where recorded:

 .. doctest::